o3ma/o3demo/README.md

 * Query the directory server for an ID (one of a demo echo server we run)
 * Save the address book
 * Start an echo server

-This code needs the certificate file 'cert.pem' available next to the generated binary.
-It is used to validate the self-signed TLS certificate presented by the Threema directory server.